rippedpiracy/docs/PC-Software/Games.md

 **All the tools listed here are** <span style="color:red">**Windows**</span> **only unless stated otherwise.**
 **Most links here require sign-up on [CS.RIN.RU](https://cs.rin.ru/forum).**
 <small>All DLC unlocker tools require the actual DLC files to work, to find the DLC files: find the Game topic in [CS.RIN.RU](https://cs.rin.ru/forum) and check the first post for links to the DLC files.
-If there are none, then use the searchbar to search for the DLC files within the thread or just pirate the entire Game and extract the DLCs.</small>
+If there are none, then use the searchbar to search for the DLC files within the thread or just pirate the entire Game and extract the DLCs.
+Note that rarely, DLC files will come preinstalled with the base Game.</small>

 [**Koalageddon**](https://cs.rin.ru/forum/viewtopic.php?t=112021) - An incredibly easy to use DLC unlocker for Steam, Epic Games, Origin, EA Desktop & Uplay (R1 only) for legitimately owned Games.
 Family Sharing restrictions can also be bypassed.
 It can also work with Games that have Anti-Cheat such as EAC and VAC, though it is inadvisable to do so (even though there have been no confirmed cases of bans).
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[KG-GUI](https://cs.rin.ru/forum/viewtopic.php?t=112374) - A simple GUI to configure Koalageddon.